Social Media Image Gallery

 Collage: People participating in an activity (1,2); a presenter in front of a screen (3); people visiting sanctuary booths at events (4,5)

-Thank you to all the landlubbers who joined us for one (or more!) of the many programs and events this past week.
+Thank you to all the landlubbers who join us for one or more of the many programs and events we host.
 With a sanctuary far from shore, we enjoy bringing the sanctuary directly to those with their feet firmly planted on land.
 (Photo Credit: Taylor Galaviz/NOAA; Moody Gardens)

 Collage: Workers ready mooring buoy lines (1) and pyramid-shaped anchors (2) on the deck of a boat while a completed mooring buoy floats at the surface of the water nearby (3)

-Oh buoy!
-Six new mooring buoys have been installed in Flower Garden Banks National Marine Sanctuary and are ready for use.
-Adding these moorings not only allows boats to enjoy longer visits to the sanctuary, but also provides critical access to those monitoring the health of sanctuary habitats.
+Six new mooring buoys were installed in deep parts of the sanctuary and are ready for use.
+These moorings allow boats to enjoy longer visits and provide critical access to those monitoring the health of sanctuary habitats.
 (Photo Credit: Erin Spencer/MDBC; Josh Harvey/NOAA)

 Collage of a person dissecting a lionfish and two lionfish found in deep habitats

-There were two missions happening within the sanctuary at the same time in July 2024.
-For a brief window of time, their paths crossed at East Flower Garden Bank.
+There were two missions happening within the sanctuary at the same time in July 2024, and their paths crossed at East Flower Garden Bank.
 Here you see the staff on each ship waving at their counterparts in the distance.
 (Photo Credit: Michelle Johnston/NOAA; Kelly Martin/NOAA)

 Collage of a person dissecting a lionfish and two lionfish found in deep habitats

-An MDBC expedition in the Gulf in July 2024 was helping to restore deep sea habitats, including the removal of lionfish from deep areas of the sanctuary.
-On board, scientists collected data from these lionfish to answer questions about their genetics, diet, and more.
+An MDBC expedition in July 2024 helped restore deep sea habitats by removing lionfish from deep areas of the sanctuary.
+Scientists on board then collected data from these lionfish to answer questions about their genetics, diet, and more.
 (Photo Credit: Erin Spencer/MDBC; NOAA)

 Live Stream program information on a photo of an ROV hovering above a reef

-Remotely operated vehicles (ROVs) give us an up-close view of hard to reach habitats.
-This program on July 29 showed how ROVs are helping scientists learn about and restore deep areas of the Gulf during a LIVE discussion at sea.
+Remotely operated vehicles (ROVs) give us an up-close view of hard to reach habitats and help scientists learn about and restore deep areas of the Gulf.

 Three people sitting in a group using chopsticks and scissors to try and simulate what the ROV on the screen behind them was doing